FunC cookbook

 else {

-;; cell is not empty
+;; Cell is not empty

 }

-How to determine if dict is empty
+How to determine if a dict is empty

-because usually a null
+, as a null

--cell is an empty dictionary.
+cell typically represents an empty dictionary.

 cell d = new_dict();